Frequently Asked Questions

 In contrast, neuropsychological testing is specifically designed to evaluate cognitive functions such as memory, attention, language, problem-solving, and executive functions.
 This testing typically involves a battery of standardized tests administered by a licensed psychologist trained in neuropsychology.
 The results can help identify cognitive impairments, determine the impact of neurological conditions (such as ADHD, traumatic brain injury, or stroke), and guide treatment planning.

 In summary, while a behavioral health evaluation focuses on psychological and emotional aspects, neuropsychological testing is aimed at assessing cognitive abilities and deficits.
-Both are important tools in developing a comprehensive understanding of an individual's needs.
+Both are important tools in developing a comprehensive understanding of an individual's needs; however both are not always necessary.